Independent Auditor's report

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements for 2017.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
 For each matter below, our description of how our audit addressed the matter is provided in that context.

 We have fulfilled the responsibilities described in the Auditor’s responsibilities for the audit of the financial statements section of our report, including in relation to these matters.
 Accordingly, our audit included the performance of procedures designed to respond to our assessment of the risks of material misstatement of the financial statements.
 The results of our audit procedures, including the procedures performed to address the matters below, provide the basis for our audit opinion on the financial statements.

-Lending to customers represents 85% of total assets.
-Loan loss provisions are calculated individually, for individually significant loans where objective evidence of impairment is identified, or collectively for groups of loans which are not assessed individually, and for which objective evidence of impairment is identified on a portfolio basis.
-The identification of impairment and calculation of loan losses are inherently uncertain processes involving judgement about various assumptions and factors including the financial condition of the counter party, expected future cash flows, observable market prices and expected net selling prices.
-The use of different modelling techniques and assumptions could produce significantly different estimates of loan loss provisions.
-The offshore and oil & gas sectors have been subject to increased uncertainty as a consequence of a declining oil price and a general downturn in related markets.
-Since the related loan loss provisions are material, and subject to estimation uncertainty, we have assessed loan loss provisions as a key audit matter.
+Net loans to and receivables from customers in the group financial statements represent MNOK 56 867 (86 % of total assets) and off-balance sheet guarantee commitments represent MNOK 1 717.
+Equivalent figures in the financial statements of the bank are respectively MNOK 35 832 (75 % of total assets) and MNOK 1 717.
+Impairment on loans and losses on guarantee are calculated individually, for individually significant loans and guarantees where objective evidence of impairment is identified, or collectively for groups of loans and guarantees which are not assessed individually, and for which objective evidence of impairment is identified on a portfolio basis.
+Identifying engagements with impairments and calculation of losses on loans and guarantees are processes which involve judgement about various assumptions and factors including, but not limited to, the financial condition of the counterparty, expected future cash flows, observable market prices and expected net selling prices.
+The use of different modelling techniques and assumptions could produce significantly different estimates of impairments on loans and losses on guarantees.
+Oil and offshore related companies have been subject to increased uncertainty as a consequence of a reduced oil price and a general downturn in related markets.
+Since the impairments on loans and losses on guarantees in this sector are material and subject to estimation uncertainty, we have assessed impairment on loans and losses on guarantees as a key audit matter.

 We assessed the design and tested the operating effectiveness of internal controls over the valuation process including management's determination and approval of assumptions and methodologies used in model-based calculations.
-We also assessed pricing model methodologies against industry practice and valuation guidelines.
-We performed independent valuations for selected instruments and used external source data where available.
+We assessed input variables in the models against industry practice and valuation guidelines.
+We also performed independent valuations for selected instruments and used external source data where available.
 We compared results of our valuations to the bank’s valuations.

 Level 3 instruments, which are presented at fair value on the statement of financial position, are disclosed in note 15 and 17 in the financial statements.

-Other information consists of the information included in the Bank’s annual report other than the financial statements and our auditor’s report thereon.
-The Board and CEO (management) is responsible for the other information.
+Other information consists of the information included in the bank’s annual report other than the financial statements and our auditor’s report thereon.
+The Board and Chief Executive Officer (management) are responsible for the other information.
 Our opinion on the financial statements does not cover the other information, and we do not express any form of assurance conclusion thereon.